EliuX/perfima/README.md

 ## License

-This project is licensed under the terms of the MIT license
+This project is not licensed.
+Use it under the terms of the MIT license.